-ASAP offers full day care, 8am to 6pm, on select school holidays (see calendar).
+ASAP offers full day programming, 8am to 6pm, on select school holidays (see calendar).
 These days are optional and take place at Oak Terrace for any K-5 students attending District 112 schools.
 Special plans and activities, a fun lunch (Buffo’s, Subway, hot dogs, macaroni and cheese, etc.) and snacks, and an opportunity to meet children from the other schools make full days especially exciting.

 An artist from Urban Gateways in Chicago always comes on full days to do a workshop with us and no two artists are ever the same.
 We have been treated to workshops from painters, sculptors, graffiti artists, actors, dancers, percussionists and poets.

 Join us for the fun!
 Bring your friends…even if they don’t usually come to ASAP.
 Check the calendar below and sign up for the next full day.